 Outbound VPN

 Route your server’s outbound Internet traffic through a VPN for privacy.
 An outbound VPN is like sending your mail through a proxy — the recipient sees the proxy’s return address, not yours.
+Common reasons to use one:

 - Hide your IP address from external services your server connects to.